akpetty/chasingseaice/README.md

 ```
 ### Running the drift correction code

-Create a folder and place in your sequence file
+Create a new folder for a given flight date and copy in the sequence file if you wish to produce a drift corrected version.

 The code can be run with the following command

 ```
 python driftcorrect.py
 ```
-All the input data are hard-coded into the python file itself.
+All the input data are hard-coded into the python file itself, including the measurement time, the IS-2 time, the plane position and some extra options.

 Currently it's just setup to do a single drift correction based on the wind measurement time, the plane position and the IS-2 cross-over time.
+The script should return single values for the drift correction (distance and the direction the ice is coming from) as well as an updated sequence file (ending in .driftcorrected) if the OUT_SEQUENCE flag is True.